-Here we are going to discuss Flutter Widgets, what they are, and what they do.
-If you want to do custom app development, you will need to work with widgets.
-In fact, if you want to do any kind of app development you will have to use widgets.
+Here, we will discuss Flutter Widgets, what they are, and what they do.
+If you want to do custom app development, you must work with widgets.
+If you want to do any kind of app development, you will have to use widgets.

 Widgets are elements that you use in your user interface.
 Anything could be a widget.
-It could be the text, a button, checkboxes, images, and so much more.
-Suffice it to say that everything that you use in your user interface is a widget whether you are going for custom Android development or iOS.
+It could be the text, a button, checkboxes, images, etc. Suffice it to say that everything you use in your user interface is a widget, whether for custom Android development or iOS.

 If you know what custom iOS development is or what Android development is, then you will fully understand the concept of views (in Android) and UIViews (in iOS).
 Just think of your widgets as blueprints.
 They tell Flutter where you want to place certain elements and how to render them for the outcome.

-Here, we have a list of the top 5 Flutter widgets for developers, young and experienced alike.
+Here, we list the top 5 Flutter widgets for developers, young and experienced alike.

 1. Safe Area Widget

 Do you know the concept of notches?
-If you are building apps for the modern-day devices, you must.
+If you are building apps for modern-day devices, you must.
 You might not like them, but you are stuck with them.
 The main purpose of notches is to shift the elements from the front face of our phones.
-But the problem is that rounded corners and notches screw up the layout of the app.
+But the problem is that rounded corners and notches screw up the app’s layout.
 When you use Flutter to build your custom apps, you have the choice of using the Safe Area Widget to work around this problem.

 2. Expanded Widget

 In Flutter, you have to work on a screen layout that is comprised of rows and columns.
 Whatever you do, you have to do it between these rows and columns.
 Having a grid like this is beneficial as you can arrange all your widgets on the screen in an organized and systematic manner.
-The problem that arises here is that the rows and columns can decide to distribute your elements according to the available space.
+The problem is that the rows and columns can distribute your elements according to the available space.
 What does this mean?
-It means that all your elements might come on the screen on the left side or they can have an equal amount of space between them.
+It means that all your elements might come on the screen on the left side, or they can have an equal amount of space between them.
 When this happens, there might be some extra space left between the elements.

 What are you going to do with the extra space?
 How will you fill it?